-This is why most people tend to search for people online.
-Thus, it becomes essential to take control of what your online persona says about you.
+This is why most people tend to search for answers online.
+Thus, it becomes essential to take control of what your online presence looks like.

 These things might not seem too crucial at a cursory glance, but they could significantly put off clients or employers.